mia-platform/documentation/docs/release_notes/platform_5-10_releasenotes.md

 ### Fixes

 * **Design** - **Fixed placeholder bug**
-    Fixed the bug on placeholders in the proxies and decorators section: now the inputs entered are no longer trimmed!
+    Fixed placeholder message for forms in the proxies and decorators section: now they are no longer trimmed.

 * **Design Endpoint** - **Fixed add new route bug**
     Fixed the bug that made the previously created route path appear in the textbook **insert route path**.